thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 16: August 30, 2018

+**Today's Progress**: Today I implemented the db helper for my app and added a method to add dummy date to the db.

+**Today's Progress**: Using the ContentValues in Android allows one to avoid typos when inserting data into a db.
+One should use contants to build the CREATE db method.

 ### Day 15: August 29, 2018

 **Today's Progress**: I implemented my apps schema contract and started to work on the pet db reader class - https://github.com/thehme/PetsShelterApp/tree/starting-point